theopjones/voice-typing/README.md

 **Attribution**

-In the creation of this tool, I have used code from [whisper_mic](https://github.com/mallorbc/whisper_mic).

 The microphone icon and the robot face icon used in the system tray is based on [icons from the OpenMoji project](https://openmoji.org/library/emoji-1F3A4/).
-The icons are under the Creative Commons Attribution Share Alike license
+The icons are under the Creative Commons Attribution Share Alike license.

+All other files in this Git repo are dedicated to the public domain using the CC0.

 I am not affiliated with the developers of Whisper or any of the other upstream libraries used in the creation of this program.